This time it’s Roky’s.

 Sitting quietly for more than an hour I let my thoughts retreat across the continent to Rio de Janeiro and its Atlantic beaches then drift slowly westward through my ascent and descent in the Andes before alighting in my current location a mere two kilometers east of the Pacific.
 I thought of the places I visited.
 I thought of my fellow travelers and the people we’d met.
 I thought of how visiting these places, adding knowledge from and of them, and listening with an attentive ear to people’s descriptions of their lives and their perceptions of the world have enriched me and my life.
 I thought of the companionship I shared along the way with my fellow travelers and I thought of the joy and pleasure they brought to my life.

-And I hope, after reading this journal, you feel I have shared at least some of that with you.
+And I hope, after reading this journal, you feel I have shared at least some of those experiences and thoughts with you.